 Skipton Castle: One of the best preserved castles in England, Skipton was built by Robert de Romille around 1090.
 The wooden palisade didn't hold back the Scots for long and Skipton was soon rebuilt in stone.

 St Briavel's Castle: This is a Norman castle you can actually stay in!
 St Briavel's, once a Norman stronghold, was rebuilt as a hunting lodge for King John in 1205 and had additional towers added in 1293.
-Today, St Briavel's is a Youth Hostels.
+Today, St Briavel's is a Youth Hostel.

 Sutton Valence Castle: Norman stone keep built by Baldwin de Bthune, count of Albermarle.
 Abandoned in the 14th century.